 This program provides a one-time opportunity to donate qualified items to ASI Beach Pantry as an alternative to paying the citation in full.
 Qualified individuals will pay a $20 administrative fee to Parking and Transportation Services and select five items from specific categories to donate to the ASI Beach Pantry.

-This program will begin at the start of fall semester and applies to any citations issued on or after August 19, 2019.
+This program is applicable to citations issued on or after August 19, 2019.

 Eligible citation types